matplotlib/matplotlib/doc/users/next_whats_new/inset_axes.rst

 ``Axes.inset_axes`` is no longer experimental
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Axes.inset_axes is cosidered stable for use.
+Axes.inset_axes is considered stable for use.